 Error 24 is most commonly resolved by checking the 9-pin motor cable connection at the chain stay of your bike.
 If it is loose, this error will appear on your display.
-Make sure it is properly aligned, and fully seated (see picture below).
+Ensure it is properly aligned, and fully seated (see picture below).

-At this time, please reset your display to the factory defaults: 500 Series & Core-5 or 700 Series & LMT'd.
-On occasion this will resolve the issue, it is best to make sure everything is reset to defaults when you begin troubleshooting.
+At this time, please reset your display to the factory defaults: 500 Series, Cafe Cruiser, & Core-5 or 700 Series & LMT'd.
+On occasion, this will resolve the issue, it is best to make sure everything is reset to defaults when you begin troubleshooting.

 If that does not resolve it, we want to inspect further.
-This error can be caused by an issue with:
+This error can be caused by an issue with the following items.

 - As it exits the rear axle on the right.

 - At the connection point on the right chain stay

 - Where it enters the frame